Research-Division/policy-rules-database/README.md

 ## How to Use the Unit Test

+A unit test is a way of testing the smallest piece of code that can be logically isolated in a system.

 These steps should be carried out only once:

 1. Execute the following command library(here)